NathanPaillou/Sentinel_1_WV_SLC/README.md

 ## Data Download

-The easiest way to download Sentinel-1 WV mode SLC Data is to used Alaska Satellite Facility https://search.asf.alaska.edu/#/.
+The download has been made using Alaska Satellite Facility https://search.asf.alaska.edu/#/.
 By using filters to select L2 Ocean as File Type and WV as Beam Mode, one can see if data are available at a precise date and location.
 After that the desired data have to be downloaded, using the L1 Single Look Complex filter.

 ## Results